andrewpey/vtland/_posts/2021-04-21-beta-branch.md

 ### What else I can do?

-Please consider to assign yourself the `beta-testers` role if you want to be pinged about beta stuff!
-To do so, go to `#rules` channel and react with the tube emoji.
+Please consider assigning yourself the `beta-testers` role if you want to be pinged about beta stuff!
+To do so, go to `#welcome-beta` channel and react with the tube emoji.

 GLHF!